joshuaeckroth/cinf401-website/notes/r.markdown

 `NULL` cannot be put in a vector.
 It's like `void`, except that a variable can equal `NULL`.
 Sometimes, you can give a function `NULL` for one of its arguments, and a function can return `NULL`.
 That's all it's good for.

+### Factors

+Factors are vectors with the distinct values stored as metadata called "levels."
+They are like an array of "enum" types in Java.
+The vector itself actually only contains integers, indicating which of the unique levels that value represents.

+You can convert a vector into a factor like so:

+{% highlight r %}
+> as.factor(c(1, 2, 3, 3, 2, 1))
+[1] 1 2 3 3 2 1
+Levels: 1 2 3
+{% endhighlight %}

+Here is a factor of character types:

+{% highlight r %}
+> as.factor(c("foo", "bar", "foo", "baz", "quux", "foo", "baz")) [1] foo  bar  foo  baz  quux foo  baz
+Levels: bar baz foo quux
+{% endhighlight %}

+The factor prints as if it was the original vector, but if you use `as.integer` you can see the internal numeric IDs and the levels that correspond to the IDs:

+{% highlight r %}
+> as.integer(as.factor(c("foo", "bar", "foo", "baz", "quux", "foo", "baz"))) [1] 3 1 3 2 4 3 2
+> levels(as.factor(c("foo", "bar", "foo", "baz", "quux", "foo", "baz"))) [1] "bar"  "baz"  "foo"  "quux"
+{% endhighlight %}

+Factors are most useful to us when we are creating plots with ggplot.

 ### Data frames

 A data frame is like a spreadsheet.
 Rows and columns can be named.
 Typically, just columns are named.
 Internally, each column is a vector (of row values), and of course they are all the same length (the number of rows).
 Since each column is a different vector, each column can hold a different type of data (but only one type of data per column).